On this page

 Step 6: Debug Middleware

-Next.js middleware runs at the edge before the request reaches your route.
-Errors here are silent by default.
+Middleware runs at the edge before the request reaches your route.
+Errors here are silent by default and won't show up in the normal error overlay.

 typescript